joduplessis/noom-tools/README.md

 ## What this isn't (or doesn't have)

-- An unopinionated approach (sorry!)
 - GraphQL
 - Styled Components or Emotion
 - A finished & complete product
+- An unopinionated approach (sorry!)

 ## Roadmap

-- Documentation, sorry about that.
-Please see each folder for a README with more details.
+- Documentation - please see each folder for a README with more details
 - Better & more complete frontend app
 - Testing & code coverage
 - Better type usages